What’s new on Netflix? The latest films and TV shows to watch - TheNewsTrace

 Saturday 25th January: The Ranch: the Last Season (half 8)

-The comedy starring Ashton Kutcher and Sam Elliott is again for yet another run… Watch on Netflix
+The comedy starring Ashton Kutcher and Sam Elliott is again for yet one more run… Watch on Netflix

 Friday 24th January: Chilling Adventures of Sabrina: half 3